It's always polite to say "thank you," but it is especially important when a new job is on the line.

 Mentioning long-term goals or a future with the company is very effective.
 It shows the employer that you plan on sticking with them long term if given the opportunity.

-That’s right, you!
+Yes!
 Thanks for reading.
-By now, you should have a really good idea as to how you should replace the stale “thank you” and “I appreciate your time” email with an impactful letter that leaves a lasting impression.
-You can’t go wrong with a specific, personalized message that checks off all the same points in a fresh way.
+By now, you should have a really good idea as to how you should replace the stale "thank you" and "I appreciate your time" email with an impactful letter that leaves a lasting impression.
+You can't go wrong with a specific, personalized message that checks off all the same points in a fresh way when writing your "thank you for considering my application" message.

 To recap, here are a few key points you should hit in your thank you letter to really stand out after an interview:

-Don’t forget to mention the names of EVERY team member you spoke with.
+1. Remember to mention the names of every team member you spoke with.

-Discuss specifically how your professional skills line up with the requirements of the position.
+2. Discuss specifically how your professional skills align with the position's requirements.

-Make sure to encompass all the points above and your “thank you for your consideration” email will quickly change into a “thank you for the opportunity!”
+If you ensure your letter encompasses all the points above, your "thank you for considering my application" email will quickly change into a "thank you for the opportunity!"

 Written by